kensouss/ansible-lxc-container/README.md

 ### Configure the container networking

+This playbook configure the container networking, add the /etc/hosts entry and update the created_vms_list.

 Example:

 Configure the container networking on a container named **ansible-web-project**, with container ip address equals to **10.0.3.22**.